jborjon/jborjon.github.io/notes/about-page-notes.md

 Maybe some, but not enough to hold a conversation.

-My teachers were always kind enough to commend my vocabulary and grammar in Spanish. *One day,* I told myself (in Spanish), *I'll use English at the same level—maybe even better.*
+My teachers were always kind enough to commend my squeaky-clean grammar and rich vocabulary in Spanish.

+*One day,* I told myself (in Spanish), *I'll use English at the same level---or even better.*

 I was too young to know how thorny that would prove.
 So, when I was 18, I embraced my American nationality and moved to the US.